 Finally, Mistreating Seniors.
 Again.

-Not only was RISA not contrite, they recommended the soon to be felon as manager for the Carter Burden Network which agreed to taking over on an emergency basis.
-They then inspired a campaign against CBN as an intruding outsider.
+Not only was RISA not contrite, but they also recommended the soon-to-be felon as manager for the Carter Burden Network which had agreed to take over on an emergency basis.
+They then assembled a campaign against CBN as an intruding outsider.
 Never mind that senior services and participation skyrocketed.

 RISA never admitted the wrongdoing and, in fact, lied about it.
 Using a local media outlet as a beard, they described hundreds of thousands in thefts as a “minor accounting error,” all the while keeping up their campaign against CBN.